 Set the pakora batter aside for 15 minutes, mixing once or twice during that time.
 The vegetables will release water and the mixture will become sticky.
 If it seems too dry, add water, one teaspoon at a time and mix well.

-Put tablespoons of the pakora mixture onto the prepared baking sheet, flattening them out like disks.
+Put tablespoons of the pakora mixture onto the prepared baking sheet.

 Serve hot with cilantro chutney.

-Note: An earlier version of this recipe had the oven at 500 degrees.
+Also, in the very first edition of the recipe the oven was set at 500 degrees.
 After making these pakoras many times with different vegetables, I have lowered the temperature to 375 and now bake them for a few minutes longer.